PolinaBurova/Supervised-ML-BankMarketing-Classification/README.md

 #### Objective

-The objective is to predict whether a customer will subscribe to a term deposit based on various features.
-By accurately predicting customer behavior, the bank can optimize its marketing efforts and reduce costs.

-The project involves performing exploratory data analysis, preprocessing, and creating visualizations to gain insights into the data.
-We then create multiple models, track experiments using MLFlow, and deploy the best model using FastAPI.
-Utilizing MLOps practices, we ensure robust model development, efficient deployment, and continuous monitoring.
+This project focuses on predicting whether customers will subscribe to a term deposit, aiming to optimize the bank's marketing strategy and reduce costs.
+Using a supervised machine learning approach, we analyzed customer data, engineered features, and built multiple models to accurately predict customer behavior.
+We then created multiple models, tracked experiments using MLFlow, and deployed the best model using FastAPI.
+Utilizing MLOps practices, we ensured robust model development, efficient deployment, and continuous monitoring.

-The goal is to minimize the bank's losses by accurately predicting which customers are likely to default on their loans.
-After implementing the machine learning models, we successfully reduced the bank's losses by around 30%.
+The best-performing model, Logistic Regression, was selected for its ability to minimize the bank's losses while ensuring effective cost management.
+By implementing this model, the project successfully reduced potential costs by approximately half a million euros (30%), demonstrating its practical value in a real-world financial setting.

 ![Threshold Cost](https://github.com/PolinaBurova/Supervised-ML-SavingsAccount-Prediction/blob/main/Cost_Threshold.png)
+*This graph shows the relationship between the cost and threshold for the Logistic Regression model.
+The model was fine-tuned to select the optimal threshold (0.7), which minimized the cost to €1.29 million.
+This represents a significant reduction in potential losses, underlining the model's effectiveness in cost management.*

 ![PRC Curve](https://github.com/PolinaBurova/Supervised-ML-SavingsAccount-Prediction/blob/main/PRC_Curve.png)
+*The Precision-Recall Curve illustrates the trade-off between precision and recall for the Logistic Regression model.
+With an Area Under the Curve (AUC) of 0.37, this model was optimized to strike a balance between precision and recall, prioritizing the minimization of false positives and ensuring more accurate customer targeting.*

 **The general notebook containing all the analysis and machine learning algorithms, titled "Supervised-ML-BankPrediction-Classification," is located in the notebooks folder.**